 In 2014, the company expects to continue to grow its fee-based business by continuing to focus on the needs of customers in its three core market segments:

-Health and wellness, including disability prevention and management
+- Health and wellness, including disability prevention and management services for employers

 - Retail investment funds

 This press release may contain forward-looking statements about certain of Standard Life's current plans, goals and expectations relating to future financial conditions, performance, results, strategy and objectives.
 Statements containing the words: 'believes', 'intends', 'expects', 'plans', 'seeks' and 'anticipates' and any other words of similar meaning are forward-looking.
 All forward-looking statements involve risk and uncertainty because they relate to future events and circumstances beyond Standard Life's control.
 As a result, Standard Life's actual financial condition, performance and results may differ materially from the plans, goals and expectations set out in the forward-looking statements.
 The company will not undertake any obligation to update any of the forward-looking statements in this press release or any other forward-looking statements that it may make.